bluesky/scanspec/README.rst

 - Specs like Line or Spiral
 - Optionally Snaking
-- Zip or Product to compose
+- Zip, Product and Concat to compose
-- Masks with multiple Regions
+- Masks with multiple Regions to restrict

 Serialize the Spec rather than the expanded Path and reconstruct it on the server.
-It can them be iterated over like a cycler_, or scan Dimensions can be produced and sliced Paths created to consume chunk by chunk.
+It can them be iterated over like a cycler_, or scan Dimensions can be produced and expanded Paths created to consume chunk by chunk.

 .. _cycler: https://matplotlib.org/cycler/